 In the 1800s up through the 1940s, from Washington State to Maine, Michigan to Louisiana, hordes of men would descend upon the endless forests.
 With little more than hand tools, they cleared thousands upon thousands of acres of land.
 They dropped trees of staggering size.
 They moved them to the intersecting network of rivers and tributaries, and floated them to their sawmill destinations.
 At no part of that process did they not risk their lives, often for pennies a day, even by today’s standards.

 Across the country, ancient vegetation like the giant Sequoias of California succumbed to the endless barrage of saws often wielded by large teams of men.
-But the epicenter of the logging world, Bangor, Maine, was known for cutting and shipping more timber than any place on the planet.
+However, known for cutting and shipping more timber than any place on the planet, Bangor, Maine, was the epicenter of the logging world.
 As the 19th century wore on and American expansionism moved ever westward, it was accompanied by the nomadic lifestyle of the lumberjack.

 Long before the mechanized efficiency of heavy equipment, loggers would make use of horse or cattle drawn grease-laden skidders to transport the timber to a nearby river.
 Standing amidst the floating giants, men would leap from log to log.
 They pushed, pulled, and relieved the river of jams using tools like a spear-and-hook-tipped pole called a peavey.
 These were the “log drivers” responsible for getting the wood to a downstream mill.